-The Company is a newly formed company incorporated under Dutch law with no operating history and no revenues, and prospective investors have no basis on which to evaluate the Company's ability to achieve its business objective
+The Company is a newly formed entity with no operating history and the Company has not and currently does not generate any revenues, and as such prospective investors have no basis on which to evaluate the Company's performance and ability to achieve its business objective

-The Company is a newly formed entity with no operating results and it will not engage in activities other than organisational activities (such as related to the incorporation of the Company, engaging the relevant advisors, preparing the prospectus, preparing the listing of the Ordinary Shares and seeking cornerstone investors), and preparation for the Offering prior to obtaining the proceeds from this Offering.
-Because the Company lacks an operating history, prospective investors have no basis on which to evaluate the Company's ability to achieve its objective of completing a Business Combination with a target business.
-Currently, there are no arrangements or understandings with any prospective target business regarding a Business Combination and the Company may be unable to consummate a Business Combination by the Business Combination Deadline.
-The Company cannot assure prospective investors that it will achieve its business objectives, and failure to do so could have a material adverse effect on the Company's results of operations, financial condition and.
+The Company is a newly formed entity with no operating results and, prior to obtaining the proceeds from the Offering, it has not and will not engage in activities other than organisational activities (such as related to the incorporation of the Company, engaging the relevant advisors, preparing the Admission, seeking cornerstone investors and other preparations for the Offering).
+The Company lacks an operating history, and therefore, prospective investors have no basis on which to evaluate the Company's performance and ability to achieve its objective of completing a Business Combination with a target business.
+If the Company fails to complete a Business Combination, it will not be able to generate any revenues, which would effectively prevent the Company from paying dividends to Shareholders.
+As a result hereof, the trading price of the Ordinary Shares and the Warrants could materially decline, which may result in a loss on your investment.
+See also - There is no assurance that the Company will identify suitable Business Combination opportunities by the Business Combination Deadline, which could result in a loss of part of the Ordinary